 A much more irritating ransomware threat will lock your computer entirely and keep you from logging into your operating system unless you cough up the money.
 Many of these varieties of ransomware will display a threatening message purporting to be from the FBI or some other super hardcore police agency.
 It usually says that your computer was used for something highly illegal, but you can get your computer back and avoid having a tough time just by paying a few hundred dollars.
 Sounds absurd!
 Right?
-But people have fallen victim to this and even if you recognize the scam immediately those ones can be a real pain to remove.
-Worst of all is the ransomware that not only locks your system but also encrypts your files and won't provide you with the key to decrypt and unless you pay up and the most notable of these being CryptoLocker.
+But people have fallen victim to this and even if you recognize the fraud immediately those ones can be a real pain to remove.
+Worst of all is the ransomware that not only locks your system but also encrypts your files and won't provide you with the key to decrypt unless you pay up and the most notable of these being CryptoLocker.

 Cybercriminals aren't exactly the most trustworthy folks and many people have reported not getting their files back even after paying the ransom demand.
 On top of that, there are some kinds of ransomware that don't even ask for permission; they just hit your bitcoin wallet and take the money without even giving you a chance to say, ‘Well hold on, let me think about whether this data is actually worth paying for!’
 This all prompts you to have ransomware protection and security patches deployed into your system.